M-Chimiste/TheseusInsight/README.md

    npm run dev
    ```

-The PostgreSQL database schema will be created automatically on first run.
+The PostgreSQL database schema will be created automatically on first run through the automatic migration system.

 ## Custom Data Storage Location